Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 Holy basil use has incredible benefits for the skin.
 Many skin creams for babies and adults have basil in them.
 Rustic Art neem and basil is one such cream totally made from herbs, neem, basil and aloe vera.
 It is used by many mothers around me for their babies' rashes.
 It soothes the skin and relieves rashes.

-In one study, one group of participants was given a facial cream containing 3% ethanolic extract of basil along with other ingredients and the other group was given the same cream with same formulation without basil extract in it.
-The formulation with holy basil significantly enhanced moisture content, decreased roughness and suppressed wrinkling.
+In one study, one group of participants was given a facial cream containing 3% ethanolic extract of basil along with other ingredients and the other group was given the same cream with the same formulation without basil extract in it.
+The formulation with holy basil significantly enhanced moisture content decreased roughness and suppressed wrinkling.

 It has also been shown to be beneficial for ringworm and other skin disorders like leucoderma.

 Holy Basil Can Reduce Acne